The Adventure Begins…

 Hello!
 Welcome to Brittany McAnally (Website/ Blog).
-I have been working on this website/blog for wayyyy too long!
-I thought with the BIG move to Europe (Slovenia), I should put my butt into gear and work on it.
-I thought this would be a GREAT way for our family and friends to keep up with our travels around the world (we’re super excited).
-I also thought this would be a GREAT way to help other FAO (Foreign Area Officer) spouses understand how our IRT (In Region Training) went.
+I have been working on this website/blog for way too long!
+With the BIG move to Europe (Slovenia), I thought I should put my butt into gear and work on it.
+I thought this would be a GREAT way for our family and friends to keep up with our travels worldwide (we’re super excited).
+I also thought this would be a GREAT way to help other FAO (Foreign Area Officer) spouses understand how our IRT (In-Region Training) went.

-You should also note that this blog is also my photography portfolio, my random project site, and my virtual assistant business… can you tell I don’t like to sit still?
+You should also note that this blog is my photography portfolio, my random project site, and my virtual assistant business… can you tell I don’t like to sit still?
 I also don’t like having a million websites/blogs/ and different logins.
-So I’m going to make this one stop shop work!
+So I’m going to make this one-stop-shop work!
 So bare with me!

 Okay, let’s start with our BIG MOVE!
-All I have to say is OH MY GOODNESS!
+All I have to say is, OH MY GOODNESS!
 Never in a million years would I have thought there was so much involved in moving to another country!
 Let me break it down for ya!
-If you’re not a FAO wife or a military spouse just stop reading here (super long and boring)
+If you’re not an FAO wife or a military spouse, just stop reading here (super long and tedious)

 - Get medically approved to live overseas.
-This one was a little tricky, the boys had to have an overseas exam done before they were due for a well-baby.
-If you’re familiar with Tricare (Army insurance), you just have to call Tricare, give them a heads up that you need an overseas exam, and have a copy of your husband’s RFO (Request for orders) or actual orders attached to the insurance claim (Super easy).
+This one was a little tricky; the boys had to have an overseas exam before they were due for a well-baby.
+Suppose you’re familiar with Tricare (Army insurance).
+In that case, you just have to call Tricare, give them a heads up that you need an overseas exam, and have a copy of your husband’s RFO (Request for orders) or actual orders attached to the insurance claim (Super easy).
 Now, for the tricky part… me!
-I have a hypothyroid and have to take a pill every day so this flagged me for EFMP.
+I have a hypothyroid and have to take a pill every day, so this flagged me for EFMP.
 I had to have my doctor fill out multiple forms explaining that I was okay to move overseas and that a simple family doctor could take care of me.
 Sounds a lot easier than it actually was!

-- We are moving to Slovenia, a country that has little American military presence (basically none).
+- We are moving to Slovenia, a country with little American military presence (basically none).
 We are not in the embassy pool, meaning housing is 100% on us.
 Sounds easy, but there’s a catch!
-We have to find a house that meets all of the embassy’s security requirements.
+We must find a house that meets all of the embassy’s security requirements.
 This has proven to be a challenge, to say the least.
-It’s a BIG list of requirements 5 pages from everything from extra locks to having a 360 perimeter fence.
-We’ve actually been pretty lucky and have had a lot of help from the embassy.
+It’s a BIG list of requirements, 5 pages from extra locks to having a 360 perimeter fence.
+We’ve been lucky and have had a lot of help from the embassy.
 The previous Slovenian IRT family has also been a HUGE help.
-(If you are a FAO spouse and you are not in the embassy pool just message me, this is way to hard of a process to even try to write in a paragraph)
+(If you are an FAO spouse and you are not in the embassy pool, just message me, this is way too hard of a process to even try to write in a paragraph)

 - Our dog!
 Poor Clarence will not be with us in Slovenia… so Clarence is heading to Oklahoma for a year to help out on the horse farm.
 We are so grateful to have family willing to help us for one year.
-We are going to miss him so much, but we know he will be in good hands.
+We will miss him so much, but we know he will be in good hands.

 - Moving trucks!
 Ah!!!
-We have to figure out real quick what needs to go in our air shipment, and what’s going on the boat for the long trip across the Atlantic.
-So far on our air shipment I have -Pots and pans -Blankets -Toys – Peanut butter (Europe doesn’t have it) -Towels and whatever else I can put in a 3×3 box under 1000lbs!
-Pray for me haha
+We have to figure out quickly what needs to go in our air shipment and what’s going on the boat for the long trip across the Atlantic.
+So far, on our air shipment, I have -Pots and pans -Blankets -Toys – Peanut butter (Europe doesn’t have it) -Towels, and whatever else I can put in a 3×3 box under 1000lbs!
+Pray for me, haha

 - Planning for the Airplane trip with two kids!
 Ah (AGAIN)!!!
 This will be a whole blog post in itself.
-I plan on writing what I packed, and how I packed it.
-I then plan on writing a second post on how I survived the plane ( and what actually worked… I’m VERY scared to bring Heath on the plane (He’ll be two).
-Nolan I can negotiate with Heath is a wild card!
-He’s really well behaved, but still he’ll almost be 2 and that’s just a hard age to keep still.
-I know it will all work out, we survived driving from Tennessee to California.
-We will be fine, it’s just the thought that’s terrifying.
+I plan on writing what I packed and how I packed it.
+I then plan on writing a second post on how I survived the plane ( and what actually worked… I’m terrified to bring Heath on the aircraft (He’ll be two).
+Nolan, I can negotiate with Heath is a wild card!
+He’s really well behaved, but still, he’ll almost be 2, and that’s just a hard age to keep still.
+I know it will all work out; we survived driving from Tennessee to California.
+We will be fine; it’s just the thought that’s terrifying.
 To be continued…